 Look through your survival gear, and you might find a tarp or a large, weather-resistant canvas.
 Find a secluded area that can offer a natural retreat, such as a thick bundle of trees.

 Have several sticks, poles, and small branches handy.
-Build a frame by leaning thick, sturdy poles against a lower branch or tree trunk in such a way that it will remain under the tarp.
+Build a frame shelter by leaning thick, sturdy poles against a lower branch or tree trunk in such a way that it will remain under the tarp.

 This survival shelter is suitable for the short term.
 For example, if you have to stop for the night on your way back to civilization.
 It takes very few tools to build it, and less than half an hour to set it up.
 It doesn’t fit more than two persons.
-It shelters you from the rain and wind, but it doesn’t do much against ferocious wild animals.
+It shelters you from the wind and rain, but it doesn’t do much against ferocious wild animals.